 Her second secret tip is to lightly dust the fillets in flour before dipping them into the batter.
 This helps the batter to stick, and creates a crispy skin between the fillet and the batter.
 This little pocket of air prevents the fish from being steamed too much inside the batter.

-Something else to note, is to only fry 2 – 3 fillets at a time, max.
+And Mum’s third top-tip, is to only fry 2 – 3 fillets at a time, max.
 As soon as the cold batter hits that hot oil, the oil will cool down really quickly.
-If it stays too cool, for too long, because you’ve filled up the fry pan with fish, the batter won’t crisp up and the fish will take too long to cook.
+If it stays too cool, for too long, because you filled up the fry pan with fish, the batter won’t crisp up and the fish will take too long to cook.
+This results in over-steamed, soggy fish.

 Our favourite fresh salad is just a bed of crispy rocket leaves with sliced tomato, capsicum, radish and cucumber.
+That’s it.
 We might add a drizzle of balsamic vinegar.
-But sometimes we just squeeze over some lemon juice, and that’s it.
+But sometimes we just squeeze over some of the lemon juice, and that’s it.

-Wash down this summer Kiwi classic with a really light lager, like a Corona with a lemon slice, or a really citrusy Reisling, like the Fanny Limehead.
+And to really get that Raglan vibe, wash down this summer Kiwi classic with a really light lager, like a Corona with a lemon slice, or a really citrusy Reisling.

 Battered Fish and Chips Recipe